Suggestion: Watch the 20 minutes video tutorial before reading this article

 - Global Sources Fashion Fair

-Can I buy from apparel and home textiles wholesalers in Vietnam?
+Can I buy from apparel and home textile wholesalers in Vietnam?

 Wholesalers tend to offer lower MOQs.
 This is appealing to small buyers, looking to purchase less than 300 pcs in total.